l33tdawg/silentgem/README.md

 - "What did Alice say about the database?"
 - "Show discussions about the UI redesign"

+You can ask these questions in any target channel where the bot is present or in a direct message to the bot.
+The bot will search across all your channels and provide clickable links to the original messages.

 ### Privacy and Security

 Your messages are stored locally on your system.
 You can configure: